twobombs/twobombs/README.md

 - 📫 How to reach me: [Twitter](https://twitter.com/twobombs)
 - ⚡ Fun facts: Twobombs is a BBS handle and derives from an [arcane exception on the AtariST](https://en.wikipedia.org/wiki/Bomb_(icon)#Atari_ST_TOS) - [my Discord](https://discord.gg/wG3gV6zP) (modern BBS)

+## notice: currently upgrading all images to Ubuntu 24.04 CUDA 12.5+

 <br>
 <br>